Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Experiment

 \subsubsection{Qualitative evaluation}

 The qualitative comparison can be seen in Fig.~\ref{5}.
 We can see our method outperforms all comparison methods in the challenging image pairs.
 Our network has considered the specialties of two modalities and reasonably integrated features with multi-type cues.
 Although one of modalities is useless, the other modality is rarely affected by the destructive information.
 When both of two modalities are informative, our network can take advantage of the complementarity of two modalities to gain more reliable relevance in pixels and make a consistent prediction by suppressing the bias.
-Even both of modalities are unreliable such as the $8th$ and $9th$ columns in Fig.~\ref{5}, our method can combine the useful information in two modalities to make a better prediction.
+Even both of modalities are unreliable such as the $6th$ column in Fig.~\ref{5}, our method can combine the useful information in two modalities to make a better prediction.
 Those advanced SOD methods work well in informative visible images, but they can't deal with the images with deficiency and semantic ambiguity.
 As we can see in Fig.~\ref{5}, single-modality SOD methods with early fusion strategy are impressionable to noise.
 Therefore they always detect the extra wrong pixels or miss the correct pixels.
 The traditional RGBT methods can accurately detect the salient region but they always have lower confidence.
 The deep learning based RGBT and RGBD methods have better saliency maps and our method is more robust in challenging cases.